1.0 Governance: College of Graduate Studies

 - 2.5 Members normally serve for a two-year term with rotation as needed.

-- 2.7 The Dean of the College of Graduate Studies serves as the Chair of the committee.
+- 2.7 The Dean of the College of Graduate Studies serves as the Chair of the committee but may choose a designate to serve in their place.

 3. EX OFFICIO MEMBERSHIP

-- 3.2 Associate Dean, College of Graduate Studies.
+- 3.2 Awards and Special Projects Assistant, College of Graduate Studies.

-- 3.4 Data Analyst and Awards Officer, College of Graduate Studies.
+- 3.4 Postdoctoral Affairs Coordinator, College of Graduate Studies

-- 4.2 Ex Officio members do not have voting privileges, except in the case of 4.3.
+- 5.2 Ex Officio members do not have voting privileges

-- 4.3 The Chair of the committee casts the deciding vote in the case of a committee tie vote.
+- 5.4 The Chair casts the deciding vote in the case of a committee tie, but otherwise does not vote.

-- 5.1 Five (5) members of the NSERC/CIHR or SSHRC sub-committees respectively when meeting to determine NSERC/CIHR or SSHRC nominations to the Faculty of Graduate and Postdoctoral Studies (UBC Vancouver).
+- 6.1 Five (5) voting members of the NSERC/CIHR or SSHRC sub-committees respectively when meeting to determine NSERC/CIHR, SSHRC, or Killam nominations to the Faculty of Graduate and Postdoctoral Studies (UBC Vancouver).

-- 5.2 Four (4) voting members from the selected sub-committee for nominations to the Faculty of Graduate and Postdoctoral Studies (UBC Vancouver) for Vanier, Trudeau, and Killam awards.
+- 6.2 Four (4) voting members from the selected sub-committee for nominations to the Faculty of Graduate and Postdoctoral Studies (UBC Vancouver) for Vanier and Trudeau scholarships and postdoctoral fellowships.

-- 6.1 For the purposes of reviewing individual applications, the minimum number of committee members reviewing each application is three.
+- 7.1 For the purposes of reviewing individual applications, the minimum number of committee members reviewing each application will be three.

-- 6.2 Sub-committees will convene for adjudication as needed upon the request of the Data Analyst and Awards Officer.
+- 7.2 Sub-committees will convene for adjudication as needed upon the request of the Chair.

 1.3 Graduate Studies Program and Curriculum Committee